Skip to main content

 callbackArray of actions to execute on destination chain after bridgingNo

-refundReceiverAddress to receive bridged tokens if callback execution fails on destination chain.
-If not specified, receiver gets refunds.No
+refundReceiverAddress to receive bridged tokens if callback execution fails.
+Defaults to receiver.No

 Callback Requirements